Mysterio: Subsequent schemes

 Eight months after the events of Secret Wars, Mysterio attacks Parker Industries with the intention of using the company's Webware technology to cause mass hysteria by beaming imagery directly into the minds of the product's users.
 The plot is thwarted by Deadpool, who runs Mysterio over with his "Dead-Buggy".
 While recovering in the hospital, Beck is visited by an unknown figure, who leaves a Mysterio bust on the supervillain's bedside table while declaring that he is "not out of the game yet".
 After Deadpool is manipulated into killing Spider-Man, Mysterio tortures the hero's Limbo-bound soul by projecting his own spirit into the realm using power provided by a mysterious benefactor.
-Deadpool is able to enter Limbo and help Spider-Man overpower Mysterio, who is afterward shown to have disappeared from his hospital bed.
+Deadpool enters Limbo and help Spider-Man overpower Mysterio, who is afterward shown to have disappeared from his hospital bed.